AustinWiley/liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.
 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

+## Watch the Demo

+* Click the link to watch a full Demo of the app. [liri-node-app-Demo](https://drive.google.com/file/d/10l92vW4SYR_vJq7nfvVAFDxxpcNnxcUF/view)

 ### Instructions on how to use Liri-node-app

 1. Copy the `liri-node-app` repository to your computer.
 Navigate to the root of your project and run `npm install` in a terminal to download the nessesary npm packages.